rgrannell1/diatom/README.md

 # diatom

-Diatom is a semantic n
+Diatom is a CLI tool for creating and searching notes (in an editor of your choice).
+It supports export of note information as semantic "entities" that can be injested by knowledge-base tools.

 ## Build